astropy/SPISEA/README.md

     UserWarning: No thermal tables found, no thermal calculations can be performed

 But these can be safely ignored.
 Try the examples in the Quick Start Guide below to make sure everything is working.
+To confirm that all of the PopStar models are correctly set up, run the "test_evolution_models" and "test_atmosphere_models" functions in popstar/test/test_models.py.

 ## Documentation